paweljw/activejob_backport/README.md

 # Active Job

-Active Job backported to Rails 4.0 and 4.1
+Active Job backported to Rails 4.0 and 4.1.
+This fork also adds support for using the deliver_later feature of ActionMailer.

 ```ruby
 gem 'activejob_backport'